Comparison

 Choose NotebookLM if…

-• Your research is in English-language PDFs and Docs
+• Your research lives in PDFs, Docs, and long reports

 • You do project-based work with a defined source set